h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_settings.md

 ## Overrides: personalize hospital

-As [step 2](./simulation_flow.md#step-2-review-or-customize-input-data) in the simulation flow, a hospital can use the following **personalize hospital** overrides:
+As [step 2](./simulation_flow.md#step-2-review-or-customize-input-data) in the simulation flow, a hospital can use the following **personalize hospital** overrides (settings):

 - **Avg admissions per week over the past 8 weeks**

-    Description.....
+    Defines the admissions average value per week over the past 8-weeks that the models will use to generate the hospital-level four-week projection of expected ICU and non-ICU admissions and occupancy for COVID-19 patients.

+    The default value for this setting is determined by the calculated average data point values from the past 8-weeks' county-level data on reported admissions due to COVID-19.

-    ???+ settings "Modification instructions"
+    ???+ settings "Override instructions"

-        On the :material-bullseye-arrow: **Simulation** page, slide the **Avg admissions per week over the past 8 weeks** slider.
+        1. On the :material-bullseye-arrow: **Simulation** page, slide the **Avg admissions per week over the past 8 weeks** slider.
+        2. Click **Apply & Go**.

 - **Avg occupancy per week over the past 8 weeks**

-    Description.....
+    Defines the average occupancy value per week over the past 8-weeks that the models will use to generate the hospital-level four-week projection of expected ICU and non-ICU admissions and occupancy for COVID-19 patients.

+    The default value for this setting is determined by the calculated average data point values from the past 8-weeks' county-level data on reported occupancy due to COVID-19.

-    ???+ settings "Modification instructions"
+    ???+ settings "Override instructions"

-        On the :material-bullseye-arrow: **Simulation** page, slide the **Avg  occupancy per week over the past 8 weeks** slider.
+        1. On the :material-bullseye-arrow: **Simulation** page, slide the **Avg  occupancy per week over the past 8 weeks** slider.

+        2. Click **Apply & Go**.

 - **Avg ICU admissions per week over the past 8 weeks**

-    Description.....
+    Defines the average ICU admissions per week over the past 8-weeks that the models will use to generate the hospital-level four-week projection of expected ICU and non-ICU admissions and occupancy for COVID-19 patients.

+    The default value for this setting is determined by the calculated average data point values from the past 8-weeks' county-level data on reported admissions due to COVID-19.

-    ???+ settings "Modification instructions"
+    ???+ settings "Override instructions"

-        On the :material-bullseye-arrow: **Simulation** page, slide the **Avg ICU admissions per week over the past 8 weeks** slider.
+        1. On the :material-bullseye-arrow: **Simulation** page, slide the **Avg ICU admissions per week over the past 8 weeks** slider.

+        2. Click **Apply & Go**.

-### Reset override values
+### Remove override values

-To reset the **personalize hospital** override values, consider the following instructions:
+To remove the **personalize hospital** override values, consider the following instructions:

 1. On the :material-bullseye-arrow: **Simulation** page, click **Reset Defaults & Go**.